Tesla Motors and the Transportation Revolution

 Refueling for Free

-There is a special bonus for Tesla cars ordered before January 1, 2017: these orders include totally free charging at supercharger stations for life!
+There was a special bonus for Tesla cars ordered before January 1, 2017: these orders include totally free charging at supercharger stations for life!
 (Later orders will include a certain number of charging cycles in the purchase price, while charging for additional cycles.)
 That is, the purchase price of the car currently includes free refueling for life!
 Try to go to your local (petrol) car dealer and find out whether he could include your future gas bills in the purchase price as a special bonus!

 - Supercharger | Tesla